HenrikSamuelsson/course-sw-architecture-for-iot/README.md

 Many companies are going through a digital transformation, this means more software to be constructed, which in turn means that there is a need for more software architects.

+## Role Of the Architect

+It is the role of the software architect to translate business goals and user requirements into a quality software architectures.

+## Attribute Driven Design

+ADD, the attribute driven design methodology based on quality attribute is a valuable methodology en the software architects tool box.

 ## Requirements

 Requirements comes is two types functional and non-functional.